 The isolation, growth, structure, function, heredity, and identification of microorganisms with emphasis on their relationship to humans.
-Prerequisites: BIO 254 or CH 114
+Prerequisites: BIO 254 or CH 114 environmental conditions and hazards, public perception, and human impacts to the environment.
+Prerequisite: BIO 124

 BIO 334 ENVIRONMENTAL BIOLOGY 3-2-4